-The exact elements of an adverse possession claim vary by state, but the elements of an adverse possession action are generally similar.
-To prove adverse possession under typical state law, the person claiming ownership through adverse possession must show that its possession is actual, open, notorious, exclusive, hostile, under cover of claim or right, and continuous and uninterrupted for a period of time defined by statute.
+To prove adverse possession under typical state law, a person claiming ownership of land through adverse possession must show that its possession is actual, open, notorious, exclusive, hostile, under cover of claim or right, and continuous and uninterrupted for a period of time defined by statute.
 Each of those terms has a special legal meanings as legal terms of art, meaning that for purposes of adverse possession law their definitions are different from the definitions that you would find in a standard dictionary.

 Most states have passed statutes that define when an adverse possession claim may be made against real property.
 The remaining states apply principles of common law, along with their statute of limitations for taking action relating to the legal ownership of real property.
 The requirements of an adverse possession claim and the applicable statute of limitations can vary significantly between jurisdictions.